isomerpages/ura-lkywcp/resources/features/_posts/2020-01-28-seoul-solutions.md

 ![Seoul](/images/features/2020/seoul-solutions.jpg/)*© Seoul Metropolitan Government*

 Every city faces evolving challenges and needs.
-Since the 2000s, Seoul in South Korea has revolutionised its urban planning to consult citizens more and earlier about development projects, emphasise healthy and sustainable modes of transport, and encourage innovation in business.
+Since the 2000s, Seoul in South Korea has revolutionised its urban planning process to consult citizens about development projects, emphasise healthy and sustainable modes of transport, and encourage innovation in business.
 Its efforts, which have turned it into an inclusive, socially stable and forward-looking city, also led to the city [winning the Lee Kuan Yew World City Prize in 2018](https://www.ura.gov.sg/Corporate/Media-Room/Media-Releases/pr18-14).

 Despite its achievements, however, the city faces new challenges, including rising housing prices that have created anxiety, especially among the young and financially-disadvantaged, and threats to its economy caused by growing uncertainty and volatility in global trade.